Kyle Isbel Preview, Player Props: Royals vs. Tigers

 On Thursday, Kyle Isbel (.378 on-base percentage in past 10 games, 102 points above season-long percentage) and the Kansas City Royals play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
 First pitch is at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Tigers.
+He had a hitless performance in his previous game (0-for-2) against the Tigers.

 Sportsbook Promo Codes